ben-dh3/CV/README.md

 **Teamwork and Organisation**

 During my time working in a cabinet making warehouse as part of the delivery team, I oversaw a changeover of staff and was responsible for organising a new multi-cultural team of freelancers and employees.
 I was a bridge of communication between the staff and the manager with whom I worked closely.
 Successfully contributed to positive team morale while working long days and 90 hour weeks.
+As a software engineer I use my teamwork skills while engaging in Agile methodologies and ceremonies to successfully plan and develop engineering projects to user specifications.
+I regularly apply pair programming where effective, to solve problems efficiently while supporting my peers.

 **Problem Solving**